Illegal immigration: Canadian government

 An asylum seeker that has illegally crossed from the United States to Canada is being detained.

-In Canada, as in the US, illegal immigrant is a commonly used term.
-However, there is confusion and deep dissent among many about what the term means under the law and what circumstances, and what it implies socially.
+In Canada, as in the US, illegal immigrant is a commonly used term; however, there is confusion and deep dissent among many about what the term means under the law and what circumstances, and what it implies socially.
 Irregular is a term used by government authorities to refer to migrants who enter Canada outside of official border crossings ("points of entry").
-Entrance into Canada outside of a POE is considered unlawful, but not a criminal offence, or a civil offence under the Immigration and Refugee Protection Act, SC 2001, c.
+Entrance into Canada outside of a POE is considered unlawful but not a criminal offence, or a civil offence under the Immigration and Refugee Protection Act, SC 2001, c.
 27.

-The Government of Canada and the Immigration and Refugee Board use the term irregular to refer to these crossings.
+The government of Canada, as well as the Immigration and Refugee Board, use the term irregular to refer to these crossings.
 The Liberal Party of Canada and the New Democratic Party typically use the term irregular, while the Conservative Party of Canada typically uses the term illegal.
-The use of the term undocumented is increasingly prevalent among individual MPs and MLAs in Canada, and was also used in a NDP policy document as well as by Ontario NDP leader Andrea Horwath in a 2018 platform document.
+The use of the term undocumented is increasingly prevalent among individual MPs and MLAs in Canada, and was also used in a NDP policy document, as well as by Ontario NDP leader Andrea Horwath in a 2018 platform document.
 Conservative MP Dave Epp referred to "undocumented workers" in a 2020 interview with the CBC wherein he called for an end to the use of contract migrant labour by Canadian agriculture businesses, in part because many such workers are undocumented and therefore vulnerable to exploitation and unsafe working conditions.

 Reasons for illegal immigration

 Poverty

 Some examples do show that increases in poverty, especially when associated with immediate crises, can increase the likelihood of illegal migration.
 The 1994 economic crisis in Mexico, after the start of the North American Free Trade Agreement (NAFTA), was associated with widespread poverty and a lower valuation for the peso relative to the dollar.
-It also marked the start of a massive swell in Mexican immigration, in which net illegal migration to the U.S. increased every year from the mid-1990s until the mid-2000s.
+It also marked the start of a massive swell in Mexican immigration, in which net illegal migration to the US increased every year from the mid-1990s until the mid-2000s.
 There are also examples where natural disasters and population growth can amplify poverty-driven migration flows.